All Episodes

 The moon washes out.

-But still, here she's watching the moon, thinking I'm watching the moon.
+But still, here she's watching the moon thinking I'm watching the moon.

 That's what it's like to be me and Trump.

-Snerdley has a question for me about Trump based on something he's always heard me say about politics.
+Snertley has a question for me about Trump based on something he's always heard me say about politics.

 Don't forget that question.

-Wait till the uh I'll wait till the uh till the next hour uh as I once again remind people what we are doing today.
+I'll wait till the next hour as I once again remind people what we are doing today, three hours once a year.

-And of those three hours, maybe 45 minutes we devote to fundraising to find cures for blood cancers, leukemia, lymphoma, myeloma, non Hodgkin's lymphoma.
+And of those three hours, maybe 45 minutes we devote to fundraising to find cures for blood cancers, leukemia, lymphoma, myeloma, non-Hodgkin's lymphoma.

-Uh that might help to define what we're up against here.
+That might help to define what we're up against here.

-You you're in the doctor's office and you hear those words, leukemia, lymphoma, myeloma, blood cancer.
+You're in the doctor's office and you hear those words, leukemia, lymphoma, myeloma, blood cancer.

 You don't want to hear them, especially if you're taking your child into the doctor's office.